zlogic/mendix-docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

 ## Retrieving Objects Using SQL

-You can use an API call to execute SQL queries on the application database (this feature is currently in beta).
+You can use an API call to execute SQL queries on the application database.
 Using this call, you can create a microflow action to execute SQL: similar to the action for OQL in the previous sections.

+{{% alert color="info" %}}
+Although there is no restriction on which SQL clauses you can use, you should not modify Mendix tables or their contents.
+Doing so can prevent your app from working and can, potentially, corrupt your data.
+{{% /alert %}}

 The definition of the Java action resembles the OQL action, but instead of an OQL parameter you have an SQL parameter.